jparadadev/tanuki-key-guardian/README.md

 # Tanuki Key Guardian

-KMS web service for secure key exchange in IOT systems
+KMS web service for secure key exchange and isolation of all cryptographic operations.